Select Page

 Other services and resources are available in addition to syringe exchanges.

-1:00 p.m. to 4:00 p.m. every Tuesday on Highrise Drive, adjacent to Grand Towers near the intersection of Churchill Drive and Grand Avenue in Newport, Ky.
-Anyone interested in HIV or HepC testing must be in line by 3:30 p.m.
+1:00 p.m. to 4:00 p.m. every Tuesday in the mobile unit, which is parked on Highrise Drive, adjacent to Grand Towers near the intersection of Churchill Drive and Grand Avenue in Newport, Ky.

 Monthly Events